Leon Hendrix

-Leon Morris Hendrix (born January 13, 1948) is an American painter, songwriter, and musician who began playing the guitar later in life and has released several albums.
-He is the brother of American rock guitarist and singer Jimi Hendrix.
+Leon Morris Hendrix (born January 13, 1948) is an American painter, songwriter, and musician.
+Although better known for his artwork, he began playing the guitar in 2002 and has since released multiple albums.
+He is the younger brother of blues rock guitarist Jimi Hendrix.

-He is best known for his original artwork.

 Personal life

-He is the brother of American rock guitarist and singer Jimi Hendrix.
 He suffered from drug addiction and he spent time in prison for minor offenses.

-He is the father of six and grandfather of four.
+He is married and is the father of six and grandfather of four.

 Hendrix was employed for many years as an expert draftsman by Boeing.
 In recent years Hendrix has been attempting to make a living from music and art.
 The Leon Hendrix Band released two albums, Keeper of the Flame in 2006, as well as the earlier Seattle Rain.
 In 2012, Hendrix published a biography of his brother titled Jimi Hendrix: A Brother's Story.
 It was co-written by Adam Mitchell and published by St. Martin's Press.